Introduction

 On Banks:

-- More aggressive lending practices with higher risk appetite
+- More aggressive lending practices with a higher risk appetite.

 On Depositors: